OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:13

-Jesus had been speaking of his death, but His disciples thought He meant natural sleep.
+Jesus had been speaking of his passing, but His disciples thought He referred to natural sleep.

 ## John 11:14

-So He told them plainly, “Lazarus is dead,
+So He told them clearly, “Lazarus has died,

 ## John 11:15

-and for your sake I am glad I was not there, so that you may believe.
+and for your sake I am pleased I was not there, so that you may believe.
 But let us go to him.”

 ## John 11:16

-Then Thomas, also known as Didymus, said to the rest of the disciples, “Let us also go, that we may die with Him.”
+Then Thomas, also known as Didymus, said to the rest of the disciples, “Let us also go, that we may face death with Him.”

 ---